mohamed-chafik/Money-exchange-website/README.md

 # Earoexchanger

 Welcome to **Earoexchanger**, a user-friendly website that provides exchange services for everyone.
-Whether you're looking to exchange currencies or other assets, Earoexchanger is here to facilitate your needs with ease and efficiency.
+Whether you're looking to exchange currencies or other assets.

 ![Earoexchanger Screenshot](https://github.com/mohamed-chafik/Money-exchange-website/blob/master/Earoexchanger-Home.png?raw=true)